To most people, the millionaire lifestyle is just a dream and will stay that way forever unless you decide to make your

 - Additional Accounts: Any other investment, CD, money market, etc….

 - Auto Loans: Your car is both is an asset and a liability.
 If your car is valued at 25K and you have 15K left on the loan add the 25K to assets & 15K to liabilities.

 - House: Same as the car example, your house is an asset and a liability.
 If your house is valued at 250K and you have 150K left on the loan add the 250K to assets & 150K to liabilities.

-Regardless of where you are financially, knowing your net worth can help you evaluate where you are and plan for your financial future.
+Regardless of where you are financial, knowing your net worth can help you evaluate where you are and plan for your financial future.
 Once you understand your situation you become more aware of your spending/budgeting and can achieve both your short and long term goals.

 On top of planning and reaching goals it will also help you stay motivated and can be a huge confidence booster.
 It can also make you aware of your current investments and how they are fit for different market conditions.
 For example, in February the stock market dropped but my net worth barely moved.
 I had such good asset allocation that the loss was minor in comparison to the market.